jclubb26/CleaningDataAssignment/README.md

 2. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 3. A tidy dataset called tidy.txt that is the result of the run_analysis.R script.

+Please note when using the R script for your own purposes, be sure to set the working directory for the correct file path on your own computer.
+There is a line of code at the beginning of the script to do this using setwd().

 The run_analysis.R script does the following:

 1. Merges the training and the test sets to create one data set.